Sorting

 data={data}

-onSort={(column, direction, sortedRows) => {
+onSort={(column, direction, sortedRows, sortColumns) => {

-console.log('sorted by', column.id, direction);
+console.log('primary sort:', column.id, direction);

-// sortedRows is the full sorted array after the sort is applied
+// sortedRows is the full sorted array after the sort is applied.

 }}